-UCC 2022 identifies five thematic pillars, under which key strategic priorities are grouped (Figure 2).
+UCC 2023-28 identifies five Strategic Goals, under which key strategic objectives are grouped and the Key Enablers that will be required to implement them (Figure 2).

-This strategic pivot represents a reprioritisation of "...activities to best position UCC for a secure and sustainable future..."
-This report highlights the successes and progress to date across both strategies, delivered through un-precedented global challenges and realised through the fortitude, resilience and commitment of our students, staff and stakeholders.
+This new strategy builds on UCC's previous Strategic Plan 2017-2022 Independent Thinking - Shared Ambition and the pivot that replaced this entitled UCC 2022: Delivering a Connected University which represented a reprioritisation of "...activities to best position UCC for a secure and sustainable future..."

+This Institutional Profile highlights the successes and progress to date across both strategies, delivered through un-precedented global challenges and realised through the fortitude, resilience and commitment of our students, staff and stakeholders.

-Figure 2: UCC 2022 Pillars
+Figure 2: UCC 2023-2028 Strategic Goals